Regularity properties of free multiplicative convolution on the positive line: Proof of Theorem

 where the upper bound follows from Cauchy-Schwarz inequality applied to two functions $(x/(x-z))^{1/2}$ and $(1/(x-z))^{1/2}$.
-Thus both of the factors in \eqref{eq:edgechar} our strictly less than $1$ in modulus, so that the equality is not possible for $z\leq0$.
+Thus both of the factors in \eqref{eq:edgecharineq} are strictly less than $1$ in modulus, so that the equality is not possible for $z<0$.